averykhoo/vibe-player-v3/vibe-player-v3/docs/refactor-plan/chapter-5-development-workflow.md

 2. **UI Component Dev (Storybook):** Create/update the `.svelte` component and its `.stories.ts` file.
 Build it in isolation, creating stories for all its visual states (disabled, loading, etc.).
 Use the Context API to provide mock services and data.
-3. **Core Logic Dev (Vitest):** Create/update the `.test.ts` file for the relevant service.
+3. **Core Logic Dev (Vitest):**
+   - Create/update the `.test.ts` file for the relevant service.
 Write a failing test.
+   - **For tasks involving workers, ensure any third-party libraries are converted to or wrapped in ES Modules and imported directly into the worker's TypeScript file.**
-   Implement the pure TypeScript logic in the service until the test passes.
+   - Implement the pure TypeScript logic in the service and worker(s) until the test passes.
 4. **Application Integration:** In the main application (`+page.svelte`), provide the real service instances via `setContext`.
 Use the verified Svelte component from Storybook.
 Wire up its events to the `appEmitter`.
 5. **E2E Verification (Playwright):** Write or update the Playwright E2E tests to automate the Gherkin scenario.